BusisiwePieterson/Ansible-Roles/README.md

 ##
 ### Step 1 - Jenkins job enhancement
-1. Go to your `Jenkins-Ansible` server and create a new directory called `asnibel-config-artifact` we will store there all the artifacts after each build.
+1. Go to your `Jenkins-Ansible` server and create a new directory called `ansible-config-artifact` we will store there all the artifacts after each build.
     - Run `sudo mkdir /home/ubuntu/ansible-config-artifact`

 2. Change permissions to the directory, so Jenkis could save files there.